-Part 3AA of the Planning and Environment Act 1987 provides protection for metropolitan green wedge land by establishing procedures for planning scheme amendments affecting that land.
+Part 3AA of the Planning and Environment Act 1987 (the Act) provides protection for metropolitan green wedge land by establishing procedures for planning scheme amendments affecting that land.
 These procedures require:

-- Authorisation from the Minister for Planning to prepare an amendment to a metropolitan fringe planning scheme that would amend or insert a UGB or amend or insert a provision that relates to or affects green wedge land.
+- authorisation from the Minister for Planning to prepare an amendment to a metropolitan fringe planning scheme that would:

-- has the effect of altering or removing any controls over the subdivision of any green wedge land to allow the land to be subdivided into more lots or into smaller lots than allowed for in the planning scheme.
+- has the effect of altering or removing any controls over the subdivision of green wedge land to allow the land to be subdivided into multiple or smaller lots than allowed for in the planning scheme.

 The CPP do not apply to land:

 - inside the UGB